MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-planning-checklist.md

 ## Have a suggestion for App-V?

-Add or vote on suggestions on the [Application Virtualization feedback site](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).
+Add or vote on suggestions on the [Application Virtualization feedback site](https://appv.uservoice.com/forums/280448-microsoft-application-virtualization).

-For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).

 ## Related topics